MariaGorelik/Sunmait_internship/README.md

 # FastAPI DevContainer Project

 This project is a FastAPI-based web application running inside a DevContainer using Docker and Docker Compose.
-The API provides an endpoint for text processing using the `T5-small` model from the `transformers` library.
+The API provides an endpoint for text processing using the `Helsinki-NLP` model from the `transformers` library.

 ## 📂 Project Structure
 ```